How to Refinish Hardwood Floors

 Step 2.
-Get a Floor Sander
+Use a Floor Sander

-Rent an upright electric floor sander.
-Floors need refinishing approximately every 10 years, so there's no need to buy one.
+Rent an upright, electric floor sander.
+Hardwood floors need refinishing approximately every 10 years, so there's no need to buy one.
 Sanders strip the wood of its old finish and smooth the surface for refinishing.
 While you can sand your floor with an electric hand sander, an old-fashioned palm sander or pole sander, you're only adding to the overall time of the project, not to mention the amount of backbreaking work.
 The larger, upright sanding units make the job easier and faster to complete.
 Make sure that you follow the directions and understand how they work before you start.
 Ask for a demonstration at your rental location.

 Step 3.
 Start Sanding

-Attach a high-grit sheet of sandpaper to the sander and begin sanding slowly and evenly with the wood's grain.
+Attach a high-grit sheet of sandpaper to the sander and begin sanding your floor slowly and evenly with the wood's grain.
 Move the sander in straight, even strokes.
 Start in the middle of the room and work your way across one half of the floor, overlapping each pass by a couple inches.
 Remember to always keep the sander moving when it's on.
 Repeat the process on the other half of the room.

 - Do a practice run where a piece of furniture will be placed to get a feel for the sander and to see what it does to the floor.
 If you make a mistake, the furniture will cover it.